MahmoudneSsim335/scraper-privacy/README.md

-# scraper-privacy
+# Scraper Privacy Policy
+Public privacy policy for the **Scraper** Chrome extension by **CresenGrowth**.
+- Live policy: (will appear here after enabling Pages)
-Public privacy policy for the Scraper Chrome extension by CresenGrowth.
-Static GitHub Pages site used as the Chrome Web Store Privacy Policy URL.
-Contains only index.html; no extension code.
+- This repo hosts a static `index.html` used as the Chrome Web Store Privacy Policy URL.